home-assistant/developers.home-assistant/docs/integration_fetching_data.md

 Home Assistant controls the number of parallel requests by maintaining a [semaphore](https://docs.python.org/3/library/asyncio-sync.html#asyncio.Semaphore).
 For example, if the semaphore allows 1 parallel connection, updates and service calls will wait if one is in progress.
 If the value is 0, the integration is itself responsible for limiting the number of parallel requests if necessary.

 The default value for parallel requests for a platform is decided based on the first entity that is added to Home Assistant.
-It's 1 if the entity defines the `async_update` method, else it's 0. (this is a legacy decision)
+It's 0 if the entity defines the `async_update` method, else it's 1. (this is a legacy decision)

-Platforms can override teh default by defining the `PARALLEL_UPDATES` constant in their platform (ie `rflink/light.py`).
+Platforms can override the default by defining the `PARALLEL_UPDATES` constant in their platform (ie `rflink/light.py`).